stefenmax/notes-of-literature/words.md

 ## 美好句子
 Experiments on simulated and real low-dose CT data demonstrate the superiority of the proposed method according to both visual inspection and comprehensive quantitative performance evaluation.
+From these variations, conclusions about the phase-shifting properties of the sample can be drawn.

 ## 机器学习杂的知识
 + 数据库 We used a real clinical dataset authorized for “the 2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge" by Mayo Clinic for the training and evaluation of the proposed networks